magento/devdocs/src/tools/site-wide-analysis.md

 {:.bs-callout-info}
 See the [user guide](https://docs.magento.com/user-guide/reports/site-wide-analysis-tool.html) for details about enabling the Site Wide Analysis Tool and generating reports.

 If you have an on-premises installation of {{ site.data.var.ee }}, you must install an agent on your infrastructure to use the tool.
+You do not need to install the agent on {{ site.data.var.ece }} projects.

 ## Architecture